7 min read

-How To Build A Graded Quiz On Outgrow?
+How to Create a Graded Quiz on Outgrow?

-Now that you know why having a graded quiz can up your marketing game, it’s time to learn how to create one.
+Now that you know why having a graded quiz can up your marketing game, it’s time to learn how to create a graded quiz.

 Think of a wicked title.
 But it’s easier said than done.
 List down the titles that come to mind after brainstorming and choose the best.
 Here are a few sample titles we came up with, “Who said it?
 Yeezus or Monkey Boy?”, “Battle of the crazies Kanye and Ballmer”, and “Battle of crazy quotes” for the Kanye West or Steve Ballmer quiz we’re taking as an example here- before deciding on this: “Who said it?
 Kanye or Steve Ballmer?”